Last week, I hosted a Back to School Feast for the

 We blew up hundreds of balloons and set up tables, chairs,

 cups, napkins, name places, and garland crowns for each girl.

 I wanted to decorate with as much white as possible.

-the heavy tables and chairs.
+while we arranged the tables and chairs.

 As the afternoon slipped into early evening, I was feeling worried.

-The wind began to pick up and loud rumblings off in the distance had me on edge.
+The wind began to pick up, and loud rumblings off in the distance had me on edge.